 We don't know what kind of playstyle you prefer, but it probably involves a lot of killing with weapons.
 Not to mention, it does offer a lot of protection in terms of stats.
 You could even argue that it's better than the Grandmaster Ursine gear set in that regard.

 The only issue we see with this gear set is that you need to be at least level 53 to wear it.

 4. Manticore Gear Set - Best for Alchemy

 If alchemy is your main focus in The Witcher 3: Wild Hunt, then look no further than the Manticore Gear Set.

-This gear set, which is only available in the "Blood and Wine" paid expansion, won't be made available to you until fairly late in the game.
+This gear set, which is only available in the "Blood and Wine" paid expansion DLC, won't be made available to you until fairly late in the game.
 However, once you do get your hands on it, you'll be thankful that you decided to give it a try.

 5. The Griffin Armor Set - Best for Signs

-The Griffin Armor Set is the only school armor that boosts Signs.
+The Griffin School Armor Set is the only school gear that boosts Signs.
 Ergo, it's the best Witcher armor for those who like casting Signs.

 A notable benefit of this gear set is that, with 3 pieces worn, you'll be able to cast another Sign following an initial cast without any added cost in Stamina within three seconds.
 Then, with the full set equipped, you'll be able to boost your Yrden trap size by as much as 40%.

 You'll also receive other bonuses like stamina regeneration, a 20% reduction to all incoming damage, and a 100% boost to Sign intensity whenever you are in one of your Yrden traps.